cdisc-org/usdm/README.md

 ### Templated Text

 Some entries can include "tags" that allow the text to reference structured content from elsewhere in the model.
-An example is an eligibility criterion.
+An example is an eligibility criterion referring to population definitions or an activity name.
 These sections of text are formatted as `<usdm:tag name="...tag_name..."/>` within the text.
 The `...tag_name...` refers to an entry within a dictionary (see the dictionaries sheet)

 An example of Templated Text is `Subjects shall be between <usdm:tag name="min_age"/> and <usdm:tag name="max_age"/>` where the min and max ages will be inserted using the dictionary entries that refer to particular attribute values from within the structured parts of the model.